 - Scenario: A company wants to provide 24/7 customer support.

-- AI implementation: Implementing AI-powered chatbots like Drift that use natural language processing (NLP) to understand and respond to customer queries in real-time.
+- AI implementation: Implementing AI-powered chatbots like Drift that use NLP to understand and respond to customer queries in real-time.

 - Outcome: Enhanced customer satisfaction with instant responses and reduced workload for human support agents.